 If you’re stuck in the teenage years, give us a call to help you grow out of them.

-Written by Laurie Taylor of Flashpoint!
+Written in part by Laurie Taylor of Flashpoint!
 LLC with edits and additions by Clay Eure.